 - NAMI NH Information & Resource Line: 1-800-242-6264 or email@example.com NAMI New Hampshire can connect those impacted by long ED waits with information and support.
 Please don’t hesitate to contact us to leave a confidential message.

 - Connect with a NAMI NH Online Support Group: Family & Friends of Adult Loved Ones with Mental Illness or Parents & Loved Ones of Children with Serious Emotional Disorders.

-- Find a Family Support Group Leader in your area (please note – all SG leaders are volunteers).
+- Find a Family Support Group Leader in your area (please note – all Support Group Leaders are volunteers).

 - Contact NAMI NH to determine if One-on-One support is available for your situation.